 The Penn Museum is open to all.
 We recognize the diversity of our guests' abilities and needs, and we offer a variety of programs and services to ensure the accessibility of the Museum and its collection.

-Each of the Museum's entrances are accessible:
+Each of the Museum's entrances are accessible

-On the third floor, a short flight of three stairs leads from the Etruscan Italy Gallery to the Greece Gallery.
+On the third floor, a flight of stairs leads from the Etruscan Italy Gallery to the Greece Gallery.
 Members of our security staff are happy to assist any visitor who needs to use the nearby lift for access to this gallery—please notify them for assistance.